The Impact of Social Media on Mental Health and Business

 Now...Dave is a polarizing figure who is known for being outspoken and having strong political and religious beliefs.
 There is some ownership a person has to have (like any brand or company) when they are in the public eye knowing they are being scrutinized.

-That said, what struck me more than Dave and Megadeth being attacked constantly, was how comfortable people were typing things that would have the Pope turning his back on them.
+That said, what struck me more than Dave and Megadeth being attacked constantly, was how comfortable people were typing things that in-person would be psychotic and cruel by any standards.

 How the hell did that become ok?